 Hand Taxamo all your Serbian VAT liabilities so you don’t have to:

-- Register with Serbian Tax authority
+- Register with the Serbian Tax Administration

 - File Serbian VAT returns